WordPress Memory Limit: Fixing and Increasing PHP Memory

 - Log in to hPanel, scroll down to the Advanced section, and select PHP Configuration.

 - Choose PHP Options and find the memory_limit field.

 - Click on the dropdown menu and pick the highest amount.

 If the memory limit is already at the maximum, then the last option is to upgrade your hosting plan to get more RAM.

-For example, our WordPress Business and Pro plans provide more RAM compared to the Single and Starter plans.
+For example, our WordPress Business and Cloud Startup plans provide more RAM compared to the Premium plan.